 Looking to buy the Phantom 4?

 Offering a valuable performance increase over the best of the Phantom 3 line, the Phantom 4 was the logical update to the Phantom drone line.
-A capable quadcopter with an easy to use controller, rich set of autonomous flight features and a camera that defined aerial video for a time.
+A capable quadcopter with an easy to use controller, a rich set of autonomous flight features and a camera that defined aerial video for a time.
 The Phantom 4 is certainly a great machine, made even better by a fair price.

 When we suggest that the DJI Phantom 4 is not worth buying at this point, we say so based on the price being comparable to the Mavic Pro.
 When, and if, the Phantom 4 price drops to at least a couple hundred dollars less than the Mavic Pro we will change our opinion.
 Until then, we think you can do better with your money.